skywarth/annals-of-disco/country/portugal/bureaucracy/visa.md

 ### Visa processing times

 List of data I gathered from various resources.
+For respecting privacy, real names are shortened.

 - Most applicants express disparity between conclusion dates.
 Their spouses somehow got it earlier even though they applied later.
 	- Some say wife got it in 25 days but husband's application is taking more than 3 months